peteamiri/Tutorials/Cloud Computing/AWS/Services/README.md

 # All AWS Services

 This section provides a summary of AWS services.

+AWS Web services can be accessed in the following